 Sheep or Shepherd

-Trend in, music, gaming or lifestyle, people are always following an influence or influencing through an innovative role in society.
+Whether it’s a trend in music, gaming or lifestyle, people are always following an influence or influencing through an innovative role in society.
 Essentially trends have been around forever.
-People follow and adopt various directions, which then gradually create a movement.
+People follow and adopt various directions, which then gradually create a movement – on trend.
 But the question that seems to be on everyone’s lips, is why do we care?

 Social media is such a huge part of the population’s everyday lives and is the biggest platform in creating trends.
 Visual platforms like Instagram and TikTok present ideallic aesthetics people look to adapt and adopt with their everyday fits.
 An Influencer is seen as a full-time role now for people in the industry.
 This allowing trends to be presented more directly towards a varied audience.
-Scrolling through our Instagram feed on a daily, can consist of at least 3 people with different looks that follow the same trend.
+Scrolling through our Instagram feed on a daily, can consist of at least 3 people with different looks that are deemed, on trend.

 I love to see how people change common trends in their unique style, as everyone two people are so different.
 Not everyone has the same body type.
 And not everyone is comfortable in the same clothing, colours or general aesthetics that are perceived to be ‘on trend’.
 I feel it seems to become more of a pressure in society for people to style themselves a certain way.